kritij19/100-days-of-code/README.md

 # 100_days_of_code

-Python projects made as a part of 100 days of Code
+Python projects made during of 100 days of Code